coderefinery/coderefinery.org/content/workshops/upcoming.md

 title = "Upcoming workshops and events"
 +++

+We have a number of events in preparation and will soon here announce more concrete dates:
+- Two-day event focused on testing (probably March)
+- Full CodeRefinery workshop (probably March)
+- Workshop about using containers (Docker and Singularity)

 ### Past workshops and events

 See [this page](/workshops/past/) for a list of past workshops.